WordPress Migration Without Losing SEO Rankings: Complete Guide

 tar -czvf wordpress_backup_date.tar.gz /var/www/html/

 Store this backup somewhere outside the server you are migrating from.
-Keeping the backup on the same server you are leaving defeats the purpose if that server fails.
+Keeping the backup on the same server you are leaving defeats the purpose if that server fails during the migration process.

 Step 3: Set Up the New Server